saikath/Mqtt-Example-using-javascript-nodejs/README.md

 }
 ```
 ###Create persistence memory
-to create a persistence memory / session provide `persistence` option with `serverSettings`
+to create a persistence memory / session provide `persistence` property with `serverSettings`
 ```node
 /*
    - this option will create a session over subscription and packets